 This morning was cold and the air was crisp, with out a cloud in the sky.
 It was a typical South African winters morning as I prepared to drive to our Endangered Species Camp to take a foot patrol to locate a pair of our rhino to check on their health and report to our K9 anti-poaching team.

 On reaching the camp I gathered my group of volunteer field rangers together and we discussed the objectives and went over the walking protocol, which is vital for keeping ourselves and the animals safe if we encounter each other.
 The two most important rules were expressed clearly, "Stay as a group" and "Do not run".
 These things we repeat before every walk, but rarely do we have to put them into practice.

-After walking less than 1 km from our camp, I had a message on the radio that Splay the elephant was heading North East and was ahead of us, and he was in musth to complicate the situation.
+After walking less than 1 km from our camp, I had a message on the radio that Splay the elephant was heading North East and was ahead of us.

 As he was also heading towards the dam where I was hoping to find the tracks for our rhino, I decided the best course of action would be to locate his tracks or him, rather than to accidentally bump into him.
 Surprising an elephant is not always a good option.